 In April 2017, while attending a course in Yucatan, Mexico, Pierre reached the « Full Cave » and « Sidemount » certification levels of TDI (Technical Diving International), allowing him greater penetration capability in speleology and cave diving, in anticipation to his further cave diving explorations in Madagascar.

-The excitement lives on, challenging as ever, sometimes bordering extremes of sanity.
+Challenging as ever, the excitement lives on, sometimes bordering shores of extremes and sanity.
 But what can you do about it?... an explorer’s fate it is.